-Being conscious of Kilimanjaro Weather before your tour up the mountain could prove to be highly beneficial.
-Given that Kilimanjaro lies near the equatorial region, the weather on the mountain stays constant throughout the course of the year.
+Being conscious of Kilimanjaro Weather before your tour up the mountain could be highly beneficial.
+Given that Kilimanjaro lies near the equatorial region, the mountain’s weather stays constant throughout the year.

-A unique phenomenon on the mountain is that the Kilimanjaro Weather has its own range, i.e. Kilimanjaro creates its own weather.
-This is because of the high altitude zones of the mountain.
+A unique phenomenon on the mountain is that the Kilimanjaro Weather has its range, i.e., Kilimanjaro creates its weather.
+This is because of the high-altitude zones of the mountain.
 Let’s dig deep and explore all the weather elements for Climbing Mount Kilimanjaro below.

 This is thanks to the varying vegetation and climatic zones on the various segments of the mountain.
 Putting an exact finger on Mount Kilimanjaro Weather is difficult as it remains unpredictable because of the different weather patterns of each climatic zone.